EdOverflow/hacks/README.md

 # hacks

 Some random scripts.
 Just trying to be look the cool kids.
+Place all the scripts under `/usr/local/bin` and hack away.